Biotic pump: Connection with hydrological cycle and climate moderation

 Of the estimated six trillion trees on the planet, roughly three trillion remain.
-Along with other terrestrial and marine vegetation they photosynthesise sugars providing a foundational ingredient of life and growth.
+Along with other terrestrial and marine vegetation, they photosynthesize sugars providing a foundational ingredient of life and growth.
 This process also produces oxygen and removes carbon dioxide from the air.
 Trees also provide food and timber, and foster biodiversity.
-The growing evidence of the biological influences of climate add a further benefit of trees.
-Forested lands provide ample water for human and animal life, especially in the aptly-named rainforest.
+Additionally, forested lands provide ample water for human and animal life, especially in the aptly-named rainforest.

-By contrast, drylands comprise approximately 41% of the earth's land area and are home to two billion people.
+By contrast, drylands comprise approximately 41% of the Earth's land area and are home to two billion people.
 These are fragile ecosystems.
 Adverse weather patterns and pressure from human activity can quickly deplete water resources.

 Revegetation projects are yielding evidence of how regenerating vegetation restores rainfall.
-Rajendra Singh, the Waterman of India led a movement that restored several rivers in Rhajastan increasing vegetation cover from 2% to 48%, cooling the region by 2o Celsius, and increasing rainfall., Africa's Great Green Wall project was 15% complete in 2022.
+Rajendra Singh, the Waterman of India, led a movement that restored several rivers in Rhajastan increasing vegetation cover from 2% to 48%, cooling the region by 2o Celsius, and increasing rainfall., Africa's Great Green Wall project was 15% complete in 2022.
 Modelling suggests that the completed wall may decrease average temperatures in the Sahel by as much as 1.5o Celsius, but may raise temperatures in the hottest areas.
 Rainfall would increase, even doubling in some areas.
 China also has a 4,500 km Great Green Wall project planted to stop the advancing Gobi Desert.

-Alpha Lo coins the term, bio-rain corridor to describe a connected areas of forest maintain the flow of atmospheric moisture flows and precipitation.
+The phrase bio-rain corridor describes a connected area of forest that maintains the flow of atmospheric moisture and precipitation.
 Continued deforestation poses the risk of disrupting flows of atmospheric moisture.
 In 2022 there were processes being developed to model the biotic pump mechanism to determine the impact of deforestation and the impacts of discontinuity of forest on atmospheric moisture flows.

-David Ellison and co-authors propose a need for greater understanding of these dynamics “Forest-driven water and energy cycles are poorly integrated into regional, national, continental and global decision-making on climate change adaptation, mitigation, land use and water management.
+There is great need to further understand these dynamics “Forest-driven water and energy cycles are poorly integrated into regional, national, continental and global decision-making on climate change adaptation, mitigation, land use and water management.
 This constrains humanity’s ability to protect our planet’s climate and life-sustaining functions.”